SimonPadbury/baselayer/_src/typography.md

   --h5: 1em;
   --h6: .8em;

-  --hf: inherit;
+  --hf: inherit; /* headings font */
-  --hfw: var(--normal);
+  --hfw: var(--normal); /* headings font-weight */

-  /* Heading line heights*/
-  --h1lh: 1.2;
-  --h2lh: 1.25;
-  --h3lh: 1.3;
-  --h4lh: 1.4;
-  --h5lh: 1.5;
-  --h6lh: 1.625;
+  --hlh: calc(1em + 0.5rem); /* headings line-height */
 }
 ```

-Headings also have their font-family set using `--hf: inherit` This has been done using the variable `--hf: inherit` so that you can override that.
+Headings also have their font-family set using `--hf: inherit` This has been done so that you can override it.
 Headings don’t need to have the same typeface as paragraphs.

-Line heights are calcaulated manually as follows: `{font-size} * (1 + (1/{font-size} * 10))` (rounded).
-This formula gives smaller line heights for bigger text sizes.

-(Prior to v.1.1.1, all Baselayer line heights were set using `calc(1em + .5rem)` until I noticed that this causes heading line heights to be tighter within `longread` blocks.
-So, the manual formula above was introduced so that rem` isn’t involded in setting heading line heights.)

-### Block Quotes
+### Block quotes

 Baselayer styles `<blockquote>` tags with some inline (x-axis) padding, to give the effect of indentation.
 This inline padding is set using the responsive spacing variable `--s3` so that it becomes wider for wider viewports.